-Ever since news of the PlayStation 5 Pro dropped—along with its price tag and the absence of a disc drive—the console has sparked widespread discussion online.
+Ever since the news of the PlayStation 5 Pro dropped—along with its price tag and the absence of a disc drive—this console has sparked widespread discussion online.
 We’ve all weighed in, and like many others, I’ve been vocal about it.
-But what bothers me most is seeing the “Just get a PC” comments in response to Sony’s expensive proposition.
+However, what bothers me most is the frequent “Just get a PC” comments in response to Sony’s expensive proposition.
 Why?
-Because it’s not the alternative.
+Because it’s not the best alternative.

-Now, as for the PS5 Pro, we still don’t know if it will justify its price, but I can tell you with 100% certainty what won’t—an $800 or lower-tier gaming PC.
+As for the PS5 Pro, we still don’t know if it will justify its price.
+But I can tell you with 100% certainty what won’t: an $800 or lower-tier gaming PC.

 Wait.
 Did you just say that, Keith?
 You of all people?
 Mr. “Frame Rates Matter.”
 Mr. PC Enthusiast.
 Are you seriously suggesting that telling people to get a gaming PC instead of the PS5 Pro is the wrong move?
 Yes, absolutely.
 I have no qualms about being real when it comes to gaming—especially PC gaming.

 But why?
 What’s the catch?
 It’s pretty obvious.
-Yes, PC gaming is fantastic—it gives you access to cheaper games, tons of ways to play, and better performance (depending on the game).
-And yes, I do think PC gaming is generally better than console gaming.
-But despite all its perks, PC gaming has its share of issues and concerns that could easily push away the most casual of gamers.
-It’s not the perfect solution, nor is it always the best way to steer people away from consoles.
+Yes, PC gaming is fantastic—it offers cheaper games, multiple ways to play, and potentially better performance (depending on the game).
+I do believe PC gaming generally surpasses console gaming.
+However, despite its perks, PC gaming has challenges that could easily deter casual gamers.
+It’s not a perfect solution, nor is it always the best way to steer people away from consoles.

 Let’s Look At The Hardware Side of Things

-For starters, sure that PS5 Pro is $700, plus with extra do-dads and do-hickeys, it’s still not going to cost as much as a decent gaming PC that’s up to the task of playing games.
-There’s nothing worse than seeing people who have a bare minimum concept about building a PC, heading to PCpartpicker to create PCs with 5-6-year-old CPUs and GPUs, in an attempt to match the price of the PS5 Pro.
+For starters, while the PS5 Pro comes in at $700, adding extra accessories can push its total cost up.
+Even then, it’s still not going to match the price of a decent gaming PC that can handle modern games effectively.
+There’s nothing worse than seeing people with a bare minimum understanding of building PCs heading to PCPartPicker to create setups with 5-6-year-old CPUs and GPUs just to match the PS5 Pro’s price.

-Gang, no one wants to buy a gaming PC with a Ryzen 5 3600 (No disrespect to those who still have this CPU).
-Sure, it was a great PC in its time, but it’s an old man now.
-Indie games?
-Sure, it will be more than enough, but have you been paying attention to the last few games that were released in 2024?
-Here’s a valuable life lesson; ignore PC game bare minimum specifications, because they suck.
-It means what it says, minimum.
+Let’s be real—no one wants to buy a gaming PC with a Ryzen 5 3600 (no disrespect to those still using this CPU).
+It was solid in its time, but now it’s outdated.
+Sure, it can handle indie games, but have you checked out the latest releases in 2024?
+Here’s a valuable lesson: ignore the bare minimum specifications for PC games, because they’re just that—minimum.

 Can’t Forget About The Operating System And User Experience

-Then we have to look at the software end of things.
-I’ve seen people say “Just go pirate Windows” and “People who pay for Windows are dumb.”
-Keep saying that when Microsoft decides to force you to upgrade by blocking future updates, leaving you vulnerable to all sorts of nasty stuff and rendering that OS useless.
+Next, let’s talk about the software side of things.
+I’ve seen comments like, “Just go pirate Windows,” and “People who pay for Windows are dumb.”
+Keep saying that, and you’ll find yourself at the mercy of Microsoft when they decide to force upgrades, blocking future updates, and leaving your system vulnerable to all sorts of threats.

 What Have We Learned?

-Good PC gaming isn’t cheap, no matter what a random person on Twitter is saying.
-It just doesn’t work that way.
-As someone who advocates for PC gaming, I would rather someone spend more money to build/purchase a gaming PC that will give them the optimal experience.
-Not this low-rate POS that you found in the alley and wonder what you got yourself in the next day.
+Good PC gaming isn’t cheap, no matter what a random person on Twitter claims.
+It doesn’t work that way.
+As someone who advocates for PC gaming, I’d much rather someone invest in building or purchasing a quality gaming PC that delivers an optimal experience.
+You don’t want to end up with a low-quality rig that you found in an alley, only to regret it the next day.

-I truly enjoy PC gaming, and if you decide you want to jump ship, or even add one to your gaming armada, fantastic.
-It’s a great platform with lots of benefits.
-But I would not simply tell someone to not buy a console over a gaming PC, because I understand what it entails and it’s not always greener on the other side.
+I genuinely enjoy PC gaming, and if you decide to make the switch or even add a gaming PC to your setup, fantastic!
+It’s a great platform with many benefits.
+However, I wouldn’t simply tell someone to ditch their console for a gaming PC.
+I understand the commitment involved, and it’s not always greener on the other side.

-At the end of the day, it’s not your damned money and it’s not your damned decision.
-If someone wants to spend however much it will cost them to get a PS5 Pro, that’s their prerogative.
-At the same time, telling someone to get a PC over the PS5 Pro, especially for someone who has never touched a gaming PC in their lives or would rather for an “it just works” solution, it is what it is.
+At the end of the day, it’s not your money or your decision.
+If someone wants to spend whatever it takes to get a PS5 Pro, that’s their prerogative.
+Similarly, telling someone to switch to a PC—especially if they’ve never used one or prefer an “it just works” solution—might not be the best advice.

 And hey, if you ever want to talk PC gaming or need help building a gaming PC, you can always reach out to me on Twitter at @shadowhaxor and we can chat about it.